AdrianaStoi/Licensing-Capsule/README.md

 * I applied Object-Oriented Programming principles in the project, along with Django’s Class-based generic views.
 I created three custom models Article, Product Family and Comment and I used Allauth library for the user authentication system.

-* For the author/admin to create an article the custom model ‘Article’ was required.
+* For the author/admin to create an article the custom model "Article" was required.
 In this model, the article author is represented as a Foreign Key, which means that each article is associated with a single author.

-* The ‘Comment’ model enables logged in users to comment on articles.
-In this case, the ‘Article’ custom model is linked as a Foreign Key ensuring that each comment is associated with a specific article.
-Also, the ‘User’ built in model serves as a Foreign Key, as each comment is attributed to a single user.
+* The "Comment" model enables logged in users to comment on articles.
+In this case, the "Article" custom model is linked as a Foreign Key ensuring that each comment is associated with a specific article.
+Also, the "User" built in model serves as a Foreign Key, as each comment is attributed to a single user.

-* A third ‘Product Family’ custom model was created to classify articles in specific groups.
+* A third "Product Family" custom model was created to classify articles in specific groups.
 This custom model is established as a Many-to-Many relationship with the Article model, allowing multiple articles to be associated with a single Product Family.

+## Agile Methodology

+* Github Project was utilized to manage the development process using an agile methodology.
+The link to the Project Kanban board can be accessed here.
+* For each user story I created a Github Issue which includes the EPIC, Acceptance Criteria and Tasks.
+* Each User Story comes with defined acceptance criteria, ensuring a clear understanding of when the User Story can be considered completed.
+These acceptance criteria are subdivided into tasks, making it easier to execute the User Story.
+* The User stories were categorized according to the MoSCoW prioritization technique from highest to lowest: "Should Have" "Must Have" "Could Have" and "Won't Have".
+They were assigned to Milestones that corresponded to the Sprints cycles of the project.